 Throughout your stay, you will have the support and guidance of our dedicated ground operators & coordinators in Thailand who have been in operation for many many years and have an absolute wealth of knowledge about the local areas and needs.
-They will provide you with competent assistance and in depth knowledge about Thailand.
+They will provide you with competent assistance and in depth knowledge.
 There goal is to ensure you’ve had an unforgettable experience.
 We will also provide you with a 24 hour emergency telephone number so that you can always reach a member of our ground operator team in the event of an emergency.

 Volunteers are encouraged to take up the Introductory Week to help you ease into the lifestyle and pace of Thailand.
 You will get to know your town and it’s facilities and everything required to make your stay comfortable.
 You may choose after the first few days to move straight into your chosen volunteer placement if desired or otherwise just enjoy the company of your new friends and extended family!

 When confirming your dates please take note of the long holidays (mid-March till mid-May and October).
 During these times, renovation work continues, with the option to join special classes and English camps that are regularly requested by the local community.

 The volunteer working week is generally Monday to Friday from 9:00am – 3:00 pm with weekends free to relax and explore your local surrounds.